 We identified vulnerable finfish as those vulnerable to ciguatera, the primary biotoxin syndrome affecting finfish.
 Ciguatera is most common in large, tropical, reef-associated, predators (Lewis and Holmes, 1993; Randall, 1958).
 We thus used information on habitat associations, maximum length, and trophic level from FishBase (Boettiger et al., 2012; Froese and Pauly, 2025) to identify reef-associated predators larger than 25 cm that are harvested in capture fisheries.
 A threshold of 25 cm was selected as the smallest fish with detectable ciguatoxins in the review of (Li et al., 2023) was striated surgeonfish (Ctenochaetus striatus) at 26 cm maximum length.
 Because FishBase information on trophic level is relatively sparse, we could only exclude known herbivores (i.e., we could not filter for known predators).
 FishBase also identifies fish with known ciguatera observations; these species were considered in the prioritization even if they did not meet the criteria above.
 We excluded aquaculture production from the finfish prioritization analysis because predatory finfish are generally fed non-toxic food and are thus less exposed to ciguatoxins through the food web.

 Finally, we identified the 20 vulnerable species with the highest annual production (bivalves: aquaculture+fisheries; finfish: fisheries only) from 2014-2023 in EEZs exposed to each biotoxin syndrome and classified species without published depuration rates as priorities for study.
 We highlighted unstudied species that would provide the first depuration estimate at the order, family, or genus levels as particularly valuable.
 To illustrate the value of these estimates, we quantified the (1) number of currently harvested species in the taxonomic group using the FAO data and (2) total number of species in the group using FishBase and SeaLifeBase (Palomares and Pauly, 2025), which captures potential future harvest diversity.

+Although we did not prioritize non-bivalve invertebrates for depuration study, we compared maximum biotoxin toxicities observed in non-bivalves in select review papers (citations) relative to common international action thresholds (citation) to assess the importance of conducting depuration studies for non-bivalve vectors of seafood poisoning syndromes.
+These review papers were opportunistically selected from the systematic literature search but do not constitute a systematic review of all observed non-bivalve toxicities.

 2.3 Phylogenetic meta-analysis

 We compared the ability for one generalized linear model and three mixed effects models to predict paralytic shellfish toxin (PST) depuration rates in marine bivalves.
-We focused on PST depuration rates in bivalves based on the a priori expectation that this was the only clade-toxin combination with sufficient data (Fig. 2) to generate a model with good predictive skill.
-All four models predict the log depuration rate to normalize the response and constrain predictions to positive rates.
-All four models include five fixed effects: (1) study type (lab vs. field), (2) tissue type; (3) maximum length (cm), (4) von Bertallanffy somatic growth rate (1/yr), and (5) preferred temperature (°C).
+We focused on PST depuration rates in bivalves based on the a priori expectation that this was the only clade-syndrome combination with sufficient data (Fig. 2) to generate a model with good predictive skill.
+All four models predict the log depuration rate to normalize the response variable and to constrain predictions to positive depuration rates (i.e., exponential decay rather than exponential growth).
+All four models also include five fixed effects: (1) study type (lab vs. field), (2) tissue type; (3) maximum length (cm), (4) von Bertallanffy somatic growth rate (1/yr), and (5) preferred temperature (°C).
 These variables were selected based on hypotheses that (a) depuration rates would be faster in the lab, where species are fed non-toxic diets; (b) depuration rates would vary by tissue; and (c) depuration rates would be faster for smaller, faster growing, warmer water species, which are expected to have faster metabolisms (Robinson et al., 1983) and therefore faster egestion.
-We retrieved the growth rate, maximum length, and preferred temperature from SeaLifeBase (Palomares and Pauly, 2025) using the rfishbase R package (Boettiger et al., 2012).
-When trait values were missing for a species, we preferentially used the genus-, family-, order-, or class-level median, depending on availability.
+We retrieved the maximum length, growth rate, and preferred temperature from SeaLifeBase (Palomares and Pauly, 2025) using the rfishbase R package (Boettiger et al., 2012).
+When values were missing for a species, we preferentially used the genus-, family-, order-, or class-level median, depending on availability.